Bijesse/FY23SKO-OaC/Part_2-Creating_New_Relic_Resources_With_Terraform.md

 7. **Add** an attribute `aggregation_timer` with a value of `60`
 8. Delete `aggregation_delay`, `expiration_duration`, `open_violation_on_expiration` and `close_violations_on_expiration`.
 These settings control signal loss which you want to disable for this example.
 9. `slide_by`: Set this to zero.
-10. `nrql > query`: This is an NRQL condition so you need to specify the NRQL here, set the value to: `select count(*) from tfdemo` (This "tfdemo" event type doesnt exist yet, we'll deal with that later.)
+10. `nrql > query`: This is an NRQL condition so you need to specify the NRQL here, set the value to: `"select count(*) from tfdemo"` (This "tfdemo" event type doesnt exist yet, we'll deal with that later.)
 11. In the `critical` block make the following changes:
     - set the `threshold` to `0` and
     - set the `threshold_duration` to `120`